nightingal3/llm-pretraining-behaviours/metadata/README.md

 One aspect of model metadata is what data it is trained on.
 We can link models to datasets and document the dataset's metdata in a separate directory.
 The format will be decided at a later date.

+## Validation

+This directory validates that the metadata is in the correct format using JSONSchema.
+To validate all of the schemas, run `pytest`, which will execute `validate_metadata_test.py`, which validates all of the schemas in the `model_metadata` directory.